greatxue/coding_language/cpp_tut/11_cpp_algorithm.md

 }
 ```

-Using this strategy (measuring the actual running time) requires some care:
+Using this strategy (measuring the actual running time) could be rough sometimes:

 + `time` is often **too rough for accurate measurement**, thus it makes sense to measure several runs together and then divide the total time by the number of repetitions.